gopro/OpenGoPro/docs/tutorials/_python-tutorials/tutorial_1_connect_ble.md

 pip install -r requirements.txt
 ```

+{% note %}
-> This will also install the [Open GoPro Python SDK](https://gopro.github.io/OpenGoPro/python_sdk/) which will be used for some of the optional examples through these tutorials.
+This will also install the [Open GoPro Python SDK](https://gopro.github.io/OpenGoPro/python_sdk/) which will be
+used for some of the optional examples through these tutorials.
+{% endnote %}

 You can test that installation was successful by viewing the installed package's information: